nicklasu/toeicStudy/README.md

 ## Getting Started

-Download the data from https://www.kaggle.com/datasets/tientd95/toeic-test/data.
-Put the data inside the `data` folder of the project.
+The TOEIC data was downloaded from https://www.kaggle.com/datasets/tientd95/toeic-test/data and is located inside the `data` folder of this project.

 After that, run the development server: